epfl-lasa/JT-DS-lib/README.md

 +  jseds::initialize_P(const char *path_)
 ```
-Is the path to the P matrix
+path_ is the path to the P matrix
 ```

 +  jseds::initialize_A(const char *path_)
 ```
-Is the path to the A matrices
+path_ is the path to the A matrices
 ```
 +  jseds::initialize_GMM_Latend(const char *path_prior_,const char *path_mu_,const char *path_sigma_,const char *path_W_)
 ```
-path_prior_ and path_mu_ and path_sigma_ are the paths to the Gaussian elements.
+path_prior_, path_mu_ and path_sigma_ are the paths to the Gaussian elements.

 path_W_ is the path to the dimension reduction matrix.
 ```
-2- In update loop:
+2- In the update loop:

 + jseds::Set_State(Vector P_END_,Vector P_Joints_,Matrix Jacobian_, Vector Target_)
 ```
-P_END_ The current position of the end-effector
+P_END_ is the current position of the end-effector
-P_Joints_ The current position of the joints
+P_Joints_ is the current position of the joints
-Jacobian_ The current Jacobian matrix
+Jacobian_ is the current Jacobian matrix
-Target_ The desired end-effector positions
+Target_ is the desired end-effector positions
 ```

 3- jseds::Update()